Rules for the Australian and New Zealand Society of Criminology Inc.

 (d) a Treasurer; and

-(e) at least fourteen ordinary members elected under rule 53 as follows:
+(e) at least fifteen ordinary members elected under rule 53 as follows:

 (i) ten ordinary members being one ordinary member resident in each state and territory of Australia and two ordinary members resident in New Zealand;